What is Microsoft Windows Code Signing Certificate?

 • Sectigo Code Signing Certificate

-Sectigo also offers a multi-purpose code signing certificate that can be used to sign code for multiple Microsoft platforms, which could be a cost-effective solution depending on your needs.
+Sectigo also provides a multi-purpose code signing certificate that allows users to sign code for multiple Microsoft platforms, offering a potentially cost-effective solution based on individual requirements.

 • Comodo Code Signing Certificate

-By using Comodo Code Signing Certificate, customers could ensure that their code is trusted by Microsoft and its platforms, and that it has not been tampered with.
-Comodo’s code signing certificates also included timestamping, which added an additional layer of security by ensuring that the code was signed at a specific date and time.
+By using Comodo Code Signing Certificate, customers could ensure that Microsoft and its platforms trust their code, and that it has not been tampered with.
+Comodo’s code signing certificates also come with timestamping, which adds an additional layer of security by ensuring the code was signed at a specific date and time.

-The specific certificate you choose will depend on your use case and the platform you’re targeting.
-It is important to consider which certificate will be trusted by the target audience and platform.
+Your specific certificate will depend on your use case and your target platform.
+Considering which certificate will be trusted by the target audience and platform is essential.

 Code Signing Vs. SSL Certificate: Differences Explained